openvinotoolkit/openvino_notebooks/notebooks/245-llm-chatbot/README.md

 In this tutorial we consider how to use power of OpenVINO for running Large Language Models for chat.
 We will use a pre-trained model from the [Hugging Face Transformers](https://huggingface.co/docs/transformers/index) library.
 To simplify the user experience, the [Hugging Face Optimum Intel](https://huggingface.co/docs/optimum/intel/index) library is used to convert the models to OpenVINO™ IR format.

 The tutorial supports different models, you can select one from provided options to compare quality of open source LLM solutions.
->**Note**: conversion of some models requries can requires additional actions from user side and at least 64GB RAM for conversion.
+>**Note**: conversion of some models can require additional actions from user side and at least 64GB RAM for conversion.

 The available options are: